CapTomas/Lorelic/leveling.md

 3.  **Aptitude (APT)**
     *   **Base Value:** 10 at Level 1.
     *   **Concept:** A measure of inherent talent, honed skill, precision, insight, and effectiveness in executing deliberate actions.
 This is a passive modifier that influences the *quality and degree of success* of actions.
     *   **Effect:** Aptitude enhances the positive impact of actions.
-A higher Aptitude leads to more effective outcomes, overcoming greater difficulties, or achieving more nuanced results. *AI Interpretation: The AI considers Aptitude as a key factor in determining how well an action succeeds (e.g., `Base Action Magnitude * (Character_Aptitude / 10)` can be a conceptual guide for the AI).*
+A higher Aptitude leads to more effective outcomes, overcoming greater difficulties, or achieving more nuanced results. *AI Interpretation: The AI considers Aptitude as a key factor in determining how well an action succeeds (e.g., `Base Action Magnitude + ((Character_Aptitude - 10) / 5)` can be a conceptual guide for the AI).*

 4.  **Resilience (RES)**
     *   **Base Value:** 10 at Level 1.
     *   **Concept:** A defensive modifier reflecting inner grit, inherent toughness (physical, mental, or conceptual), and the ability to passively endure or mitigate hostile effects.
-    *   **Effect:** Higher Resilience can reduce the impact of negative consequences, increase chances to resist debilitating conditions (e.g., fear, corruption, curses, confusion), or maintain composure under pressure. *AI Interpretation: Resilience helps diminish the severity of adverse effects (e.g., `Incoming Negative Magnitude * (10 / Character_Resilience)` can be a conceptual guide for the AI).*
+    *   **Effect:** Higher Resilience can reduce the impact of negative consequences, increase chances to resist debilitating conditions (e.g., fear, corruption, curses, confusion), or maintain composure under pressure. *AI Interpretation: Resilience helps diminish the severity of adverse effects (e.g., `Incoming Negative Magnitude + ((Character_Resilience- 10) / 5)` can be a conceptual guide for the AI).*

 ---